 Recently when I went to New Jersey, my mom made a bowl of delicious creamy garlic sauce.
 I asked her for the recipe and here it is!
 I made it the other day and have been putting it on almost all my food.
 It is that good!

 This sauce is the perfect compliment to Falafel sandwiches or Shawerma.
-The consistency is more like a yogurt rather than a thick dip which makes it easily spreadable or drizzled on food.
+The consistency is more like a yogurt rather than a thick dip which makes it easily drizzled on food or used for marinade.
 It thickens as it cools in the fridge.
 This garlic dip also packs a punch.
 If you do not like garlic then this isn’t the recipe for you maybe Tahini instead?
 I have a great Tahini sauce recipe that I will share with you next time.

 2 egg whites